Cynixia/The-Black-Book/2's Complement Arithmetic.md

 ## Addition
 Addition using 2's complement numbers requires *no special process*, even if the operands are of different signs.

-The carry-out bit from the most significant bit position is *discarded*.
+The carry-out bit from the most significant bit position is *discarded* and the result will be a [[Signed Binary Numbers#Signed 2's complement|signed 2's complement]] number.

-If the sum is *negative*, then its magnitude can be found by taking its 2's complement.

 For example, when adding $-6$ and $-13$:
 $$11111010+11110011=\cancel{1}11101101$$